Arsenik12/Project-Struktur-Data/README.md

 # Linked List Snake Game

-A classic Snake game implemented in Python using the Pygame library.
+A classic Snake game implemented in Python using the Linked List.
 This game leverages a linked list structure to manage the snake's body, and includes various types of food, trash, and obstacles to create a unique gameplay experience.

 ## Features